tangentsoft/pidp8i/doc/cc8-manual.md

 9. Dereferencing parenthesized expressions does not work: `*(<expr>)`

-10. The stack, which includes all globals and literals, is only 4 kwords.
+10. The stack, which includes all globals and literals, is only 4&nbsp;kWords.
     Stack overflow is not detected.
 Literals are inlcuded in this due to a limitation in the way `COMMN` is implemented in SABR.